1) To help others open up their creative channels, find what they love to do, and inspire them to do it.

 Let your inner child out to play.
 I can’t tell you how many times I’ve said, “But that’s for little kids”, and how many times people that know me have replied, “Since when has that ever stopped you?”.

 You’ll sometimes see me use “We” or “Us” instead of “Me” or “I”.
 I am the wizard behind the curtain if you will, but I always have help.
 So, to me, this website and everything I do with it is a group effort.
 My husband drew the turtle that is in my logo.
-He helps me with everything from taking pictures to answering all sorts of computer related questions.
+He helps me with everything from taking pictures, to answering all sorts of computer related questions, to being there for me as a sounding board.
 One of my good friends is taking that turtle and making a logo of it.
 I have friends and family who give me ideas and are always there as a sounding board for things.
 I am constantly inspired by people all around me; some of whom I’ve never even met.

 So, you see, “I” is not accurate for most of what goes on here.
 This is a collective effort, a community, and we invite you to join us.